What Is a Dustcake?

 A precoat should consist of multi-shaped particles.
 The varying particle sizes allow air passages to remain open, keeping pressure drop down and airflow maximized.

 The filter bag fabric serves as a substratum or matrix for the dustcake to form.
 It is critical to use a fabric that forms a collection surface permitting development of a loose and porous dustcake.
-The ultimate bag construction must also provide for a cake release to occur with the cleaning cycle, as a good regeneration of permeability.
+The ultimate bag construction must also provide for a cake release to occur with the cleaning cycle, allowing for a good regeneration of permeability.

 Typically, felted fabrics are used in pulse jet applications to provide durability in rougher cleaning systems and woven fabrics are used in shaker and reverse air units, although there is some crossover with each fabric.